TileDB-Inc/TileDB-Py/README.rst

     $ python setup.py build_ext --inplace

-Tests can now be run using nosetests
+Tests can now be run using Python's unittest framework

-    $ nosetests -v tiledb/
+    $ python -m unittest

 Youo can also install a `symlink named site-packages/tiledb.egg-link` to the development folder of TileDB-Py with: